pubnub/chat-engine/README.md

 # Concepts

 * [Me](https://www.pubnub.com/docs/chat-engine/me) - It's you dummy.
 The user that represents the current application.
-* [Users and State](https://www.pubnub.com/docs/chat-engine/users-and-state) - The other users in the chat room.
+* [Users and State](https://www.pubnub.com/docs/chat-engine/users-and-state) - Explains how to interact with other users using ChatEngine and get additional information about them.
 * [Chats](https://www.pubnub.com/docs/chat-engine/chats) - ChatEngine's bread and butter.
+These are isolated rooms that users can talk to each other in.
 * [Events](https://www.pubnub.com/docs/chat-engine/events) - Events are things that happen in a chat.
 Like ```message``` or ```image_upload``` for example.
 * [Event Payload](https://www.pubnub.com/docs/chat-engine/event-payload) - The data that comes with an event.
 Includes things like who sent the event and what chat it was sent to.
 * [Namespaces](https://www.pubnub.com/docs/chat-engine/namespaces) - ChatEngine has a lot of events, so we use name spacing to isolate them.